 A Cookie Box Christmas Movie

 But as I have said more than a few times before, sometimes a movie can work even when it isn't overly original and "Christmas Cookies" does because it serves up the imagery of Christmas which fans of Hallmark Christmas movies love.
-So yes the set decorators make the movie with their houses which are beautifully decorated with Christmas trees and garlands and so on.
-We also have snow, ribbons, lampposts made to look like candy canes and basically making Cookie Jar come across as the town which lives for and loves Christmas.
+So yes the set decorators make the movie with houses which are beautifully decorated with Christmas trees and garlands and so on.
+We also have snow, ribbons, and lampposts made to look like candy canes and basically making Cookie Jar come across as the town which lives for and loves Christmas.

-What we also have is Jill Wagner and Wes Brown who have plenty of what I am going to start calling that Hallmark wholesome appeal.
-Do I need to say more other than to say that whilst they deliver on the movie's visual attractiveness again the chemistry doesn't quite manifest itself to make the romance side of the movie come to life.
+What we also have in "Christmas Cookies" is Jill Wagner and Wes Brown who have plenty of what I am going to start calling that Hallmark wholesome appeal.
+Do I need to say more other than to say that whilst they deliver on the movie's visual attractiveness the chemistry doesn't quite manifest itself to make the romance side of the movie come to life.
 On the subject of which, I might as well quickly mention that Hannah has a boyfriend back in the city but of course he isn't the right guy for her, are they ever?

 What this all boils down to is that "Christmas Cookies" is a traditional Hallmark Christmas movie to the point it has a familiar storyline, familiar characters and truth be told a lot of familiar decorations.
 But in a season of tradition the familiarity of "Christmas Cookies" kind of works in its favour making it a warm movie to get you in to the Christmas swing of things.